openfga/rfcs/20221012-add-type-restrictions-to-dsl-syntax.md

 ## Schema version 1.1

-Since this is a significate breaking change to the DSL we have decided to add a schema version to the DSL.
+Since this is a significant breaking change to the DSL we have decided to add a schema version to the DSL.
 The previous version of the DSL had schema version 1.0, and the schema version with type restrictions is 1.1.
 If you wish to use type restrictions in the DSL please add the following to the top of the model:

 ```
 model